joeyough/sentry/docs/DISCOVERY.md

 ## The problem in one sentence

-VDA's SOC analysts hand-copy every customer email into Securonix Sniper, and every Sniper alert into email — there's no ticket of record, SLAs are tracked by memory, and wrong-customer data leakage is a recurring incident.
+VDA's SOC analysts hand-copy every customer email into Securonix SNYPR, and every SNYPR alert into email — there's no ticket of record, SLAs are tracked by memory, and wrong-customer data leakage is a recurring incident.

 ## The current state

 - Halo was abandoned after a 5-month POC consumed 100–200 hours of Jim Blankenship's time and produced nothing usable.
-- Analysts (led by Sibe Klomp, SOC manager) manually copy customer responses from `soc@vdalabs.com` into Sniper incidents, and manually compose outbound notifications by copying incident detail back into fresh emails.
+- Analysts (led by Sibe Klomp, SOC manager) manually copy customer responses from `soc@vdalabs.com` into SNYPR incidents, and manually compose outbound notifications by copying incident detail back into fresh emails.
 - There is no ticket of record.
 Follow-ups are remembered, not triggered.
 - Mixing one customer's data into another customer's email has happened multiple times.
 The UI offers no structural prevention.
 - Kendall (VDA leadership) is skeptical this can be fixed without repeating the Halo failure.
 That skepticism is correct — and the plan is designed around it.